 Paul Humphries, CEO

 Paul has spent the last 30 years creating and building businesses.
 His corporate career was spent with Cable & Wireless and Philips in a number of general management, sales, marketing and strategy roles.
 He was a founder and director of Opta, a new business creation consultancy which was acquired ultimately by a NYSE listed company.
-At Octopus Investments he was an investment director, working with numerous start-up and early stage companies.
+At Octopus Investments he was an investment director.
 Paul is the co-founder of Bright Ideas Trust, the business support charity, which helps 16-30 year olds from disadvantaged backgrounds to start their own business.
-Most recently Paul was Deputy CEO of Street Child a child protection NGO, where he worked extensively in West Africa.
+Before joining Together Paul was Deputy CEO of Street Child a child protection NGO, where he worked extensively in West Africa.

 Paul Harrod, Founder & Director